flintlib/arb/doc/source/using.rst

 black box to evaluate expressions numerically without potentially slowing down, hanging indefinitely or crashing because of "bad" input such as nested exponentials.
-The user can force an accurate result by setting the precision high enough, or cancel a computation before it uses up an unreasonable amount of resources without having to rely on other timeout or exception mechanisms.
+By controlling the precision, the user can cancel a computation before it uses up an unreasonable amount of resources, without having to rely on other timeout or exception mechanisms.
+A result that is feasible but very expensive to compute can still be forced by setting the precision high enough.

 As motivation, consider evaluating `\sin(x)` or `\exp(x)` with the exact floating-point number